Dave-team/Knowledge-base/Health/Nutrition.md

 ### Maintenance
 Maintaining mass rules: 1 gram of protein per pound of body weight.
 1.5 grams of carbs per pounds of body weight.
 1 gram of fat per 4 pounds of body weight.
 Indicators of progress: weight roughly the same, a little stronger each week, better mirror look and clothing fit.
 Good energy, good sleep.
 Again, make changes by taking or adding 50 grams of carbs (200 kcal)

+## Other
+- We can get food allergies checked